 As the name indicates, hybrid cloud is a combination of both public and private cloud.
 Typically, it combines on-premises infrastructure with a private cloud in such a way that data and apps can move between the two environments seamlessly.

 The decision to use hybrid cloud model is usually taken keeping in mind multiple factors like data security requirements, regulation and compliance requirements, level of data control, applications used, business goals, etc.

 Hybrid cloud is also gaining popularity due to the growth of IoT over the past decade.
 Hybrid cloud can easily be customized to include edge computing at scale.
 Edge computing brings computing closer to IoT devices, which ensures that time and resources spent in communication with data servers are decreased drastically.

 Data privacy and security concerns in cloud computing

 No discussion on cloud computing can be complete without considering data privacy and security concerns related to using Cloud Computing applications.
 Like any technology, cloud computing is a double-edged sword.
 On the one hand, as the data is centralized it is easier to secure it.

 On the other hand, as data is stored on the cloud that is third party location, data privacy and security depend upon the policies adopted by the cloud service provider.

-Businesses must research into the privacy and security policies of a cloud service provider before signing up.
-Ideally the service provider should be able to keep customer data safe from leaks and theft, and also customize services to implement security measures specific to any organization.
+Businesses must research the privacy and security policies of a cloud service provider before signing up.
+Ideally, the service provider should be able to keep customer data safe from leaks and theft, and also customize services to implement security measures specific to any organization.

 TechAhead’s expertise in cloud computing

-TechAhead offers end-to-end cloud consulting and development services.
-We possess expertise in development, deployment, migration, transformation, management, and maintenance of cloud services.
+TechAhead offers end-to-end cloud consulting services.
+We possess expertise in the development, deployment, migration, transformation, management, and maintenance of cloud services.